vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

-This query combines YQL [userQuery()](../reference/query-language-reference.html#userquery) with Vespa's [simple query language](../reference/simple-query-language-reference.html), the default [query type](../reference/query-api-reference.html#model.type) is using `all` requiring that all the terms match.
+This query combines YQL [userQuery()](../reference/query-language-reference.html#userquery) with Vespa's [simple query language](../reference/simple-query-language-reference.html), the default [query type](../reference/query-api-reference.html#model.type) is using `all`, requiring that all the terms match.

 The above query example searches for *total AND eclipse AND of AND the AND heart* in the `default` fieldset,  which in the schema includes the track `title` and `artist` fields.